Skip to main content

 Learn More

-Tags: volcano, landscape, earth science, geology, landforms
+tags: volcano, landscape, earth science, geology, landforms

 Additional Resources

-Resources for Teachers:
+Resources for Teachers

-Resources for Students:
+Resources for Students

 Images

 • An oil painting of a night scene at the base of Mount Vesuvius.
 The volcano erupts in the background as lava flows into the town below.
-In the foreground, people are shown running across a bridge, away from the volcano.
+In the foreground people are running across a bridge, away from the volcano.
 On the right side of the painting, the surface of the moonlit ocean is scattered with boats.

 The Eruption of Mt.
 Vesuvius